cwarden45/Bastu_Cat_Genome/README.md

 Activated Kit / Collected Sample on 11/6/2019

-E-mail that Sample has been Sequencing on 11/25/2019
+E-mail that Sequencing has been started on 11/25/2019

 E-mail that Sequencing has been Completed on 12/9/2019 (but report is *not* ready - that is estimated in another 2-3 weeks).